 Candlewood Lake is the crown jewel of the region.
 It is the largest manmade lake in the state of Connecticut.
 There is 60 miles of shoreline with frontage in five different towns, Danbury, Brookfield, New Fairfield, New Milford and Sherman.
 The lake is about forty feet deep in most places, with other points that are eighty feet.
 There are several lake and beach communities located along Candlewood Lake.
 They include Candewood Shores, Candlewood Isle, the Knolls, Sail Harbour, Candlewood Lake Club, Aqua Vista, Atchison Cove,Candlewood Point, Pleasant Acres and Shoreview Estates.
-Real estate in most lake communities range from humble bungalows & ranchs to modern day mansions.
-Because of this large variety of home types, prices range from low $200,000sto $5,000,000.
+Real estate in most lake communities range from humble bungalows & ranchs to modern day mansions with private docks.
+Because of this large variety of home, values range from low $200,000s to $5,000,000.

-In addition, there have been a wide variety of condominium and townhome devolpments that have built in Danbury within the last 25 years.
-These make great options of buyers that wish to enjoy the maintence free lifestyle.
-Westwood Village is a 294 unit devolpment with 1 to 3 bedroom floor plans inbetween exit 2 & 4 on I-84 with 2 inground pools, playground and a dog park.
+In addition, there have been a wide variety of condominium and townhome devolpments that have built in Danbury within the last 35 years.
+These make great options for buyers that wish to enjoy the maintence free lifestyle.
+Westwood Village is a 294 unit devolpment with 1 to 3 bedroom floor plans inbetween exit 2 & 4 on I-84 with 2 inground pools, playground and a dog park, located on the hillside of Mill Plain Road.
 Also located on near the New York border is the Lake Place townhome community which offer contemporary styled units with a pool, tennis courts, clubhouse and private beach all along scenic Lake Kenosia.
 Kensington Woods & Briar Woods are two newer townhome communities located near exit 2 on I-84.
-On the east side of Danbury, there is Shepherd Hill, Sterling Woods, Lexington Mews, Woodland Hills and Arlington Woods which offer a carefree lifestyle with easy access to exit 7 & 8 of I-84.
+On Danbury's eastern border, there is Shepherd Hill, Sterling Woods, Lexington Mews, Woodland Hills , Birchwood, and Arlington Woods which offer a carefree lifestyle with easy access to exit 7 & 8 of I-84.
 Poet's Landing is the only condo community in Danbury that has a private beach on Candlewood Lake.
-In the nearby area of Candlewood Lake, the communities of Park Ridge, Barclay Commons,Arrowood and Apple Blossom offer buyers great value.
-Rivington,Timber Oaks, Bethel Meadows & The Summit at Bethel are the Danbury area's newest luxury townhome communities found along the Danbury/Bethel line with a host of recreational activities.
+In the nearby area of Candlewood Lake, the communities of Park Ridge, Barclay Commons,Arrowood and Apple Blossom offer buyers great value with quality residences.
+Rivington,Timber Oaks, Bethel Meadows & The Summit at Bethel are the Danbury area's newest luxury townhome communities with a host of recreational activities.